DavComo/athleticsStreamCode/README.md

 #### Adding
 If you are adding a new school, follow the instructions of the program and when prompted for the path of the logo for the school you want, it's important to ensure the picture is exactly 200 by 200 pixels in size and that you enter the absolute path of the image in your system (Starting with for example C:/ on Windows and /Users on MacOS).
 After you have entered, if your [streamData.js](./streamData.js) is valid and existant, you will be asked to provide the names of all the databases you want to add the school to.
 Enter these comma separated, for example:
-`MIS-stream-1, MIS-stream_2, MIS-stream_3` <br>
+'`MIS-stream-1, MIS-stream_2, MIS-stream_3`' <br>
-After all that, you should receive confirmation of each successfull change to the databases and able to seamlessly use your new custom school.
+After all that, you should receive confirmation of each successful change to the databases and able to seamlessly use your new custom school.
 <br><br>

 #### Removing
 To remove a school from the database use the 'remove' keyword when running the `modifySchoolList.py` file.
 Most steps will be similar to the steps used for adding schools and follow the same rules, for example, database names will need to be comma separated.
-If you want to know what schools each database has attached, check through the color view in the control panel for each database. <br>
+If you want to know what schools each database has attached, check through the color view in the control panel for each database.
-<font style='color: red; weight: 300px'>**Warning: Removing a school for ANY database will erase the corresponding picture therefore, without adding it back manually, it isn't possible to have only one database with a school and other not without some manual changes needed.**</font>

 <br><br>